fedemolinero/angular-cv-app-demo/README.md

 ---

-This description covers the key aspects of your Angular 17 project, highlighting the technologies used, main features, and how to get started with the project.
-Make sure to adjust the details as needed to accurately reflect your specific implementation.
+This description now includes information about unit tests and documentation files, ensuring potential contributors understand the project's testing coverage and how to access detailed component functionality descriptions.
+Adjust as needed to fit your specific project details and structure.